Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites.md

 ---

 # 7.0 Project Submission and Accreditation
-If you wish to submit your final project and have it accredited you must create a github account.
+In order to submit your final project and have it accredited you must create a github account.
 Please do so at [github.com](https://github.com/).